-Computer formats are changing – with the advent of tablets, touchscreens, and powerful mobile processors that extended battery life and portablitly, what we think of as a “computer” is changing.
+With the advent of tablets, touchscreens, and powerful mobile processors that extended battery life and portability, what we think of as a “computer” is changing.
 However, there are several things to consider here:

 - You will be typing – a lot.
 Full size physical keyboards make this much easier.

-- iPads, Android and Windows tablets generally perform well as a more portable “secondary” device.
-We suggest a laptop as your primary computing device.
+- Chromebooks, iPads, Android and Windows tablets generally perform well as a more portable “secondary” device.
+We recommend a laptop as your primary computing device.

 - Portability is important – you might like a giant screen on a laptop when you are sitting at the desk using it, but that will probably make it less convenient to carry to class.
 Plugging a larger external monitor into the laptop at your desk is an alternative way to balance screen size with portability.